HarvardWestlake/ClassResources/feedback.md

 Miles:

-Unclear what about electricc field I am being shown
+Unclear what about electricc field I am being shown (FIXED)

 Dragging a ball to the corner makes everything smaller (FIXED)